modcloth-labs/ollie/README.md

 # Ollie

-Ollie is a system checker for your app.
+Ollie is a micro-library for building checks that the environment your application runs in is looking ok.
 It reports on how the systems your app depends on are performing with more granularity than `everything-is-swell` or `everything-is-failing`.

 Here's an example of the kind of output Ollie would generate at `/server-status` when reporting on `git` and `redis`: